Harvey Weinstein Would Rather Settle With Accusers Than Admit Wrongdoing

 Meanwhile, lawyers Douglas H. Wigdor and Kevin Mintze who represent two women involved in the settlement said they reject the notion that this was the best deal they could have achieved.
 In a statement sent to Refinery 29 they wrote, “While we don’t begrudge victims who want to settle, we plan to vigorously object to any provision that tries to bind victims who want to proceed with holding Harvey Weinstein accountable for his actions which is exactly what we intend to do.”

-On Wednesday, Weinstein’s bail was raised from £756k ($1m dollars) to £3m ($5 million dollars).
+On Wednesday, Weinstein’s bail was raised from $1 million dollars to $5 million dollars.
 He arrived at his Manhattan bail hearing clutching on to a walker that his lawyer said was "necessary" as Weinstein is set to undergo back surgery later this week for injuries allegedly sustained in an August car crash.
 The image of a limping Weinstein has drawn comparisons to convicted sexual predator Bill Cosby's suddenly frail appearance in the latter days of his trial.

 Advertisement